PacktPublishing/Drupal-9-Module-Development-Third-Edition/README.md

 $ docker-compose exec php ./vendor/bin/run drupal:site-install
 ```

-2. Go to [http://localhost:8080/build](http://localhost:8080/build) and you have a Drupal site running with the module and its dependencies!
+2. Go to [http://localhost:8080/build](http://localhost:8080/build) and you have a Drupal site running.
+To log in, use `admin` / `admin`.

 ## Modules